matloff/R-vs.-Python-for-Data-Science/README.md

 *Horrible loss for R*.

+(During the Twitter discussion of this essay, this section nearly tripled in size, as more and more issues came up that I thought should be addressed.
+Soon I will move this to a separate document, leaving just a summary here.)

 Python is currently undergoing a transition from version 2.7 to 3.x.
 This will cause some disruption, but nothing too elaborate.